spaceguybob/main/README.md

 # hyprgreen
-a custom fedora silverblue OCI image based on ublue-os with the hyprland wayland compositor
+a custom experimental fedora silverblue OCI image based on ublue-os with the hyprland wayland compositor

 # Table of Contents
 1. [Install via Rebase](#install-via-rebase)